SAP-samples/teched2025-AD161/exercises/ex2/README.md

 # Exercise 2 - Build CAP app xtravels

 In this exercise, we will create a second CAP app called xtravels.
-This app will consume the flights masterdata provided by the XFlights app.
+This app will consume the flights masterdata provided by the xflights app.
 This time, we don't build the application from scratch, but start with an almost complete app.